moneymagnate-code/one-click-hugo-cms/site/content/products/_index.md

       items:
         - "Faith-filled teaching and preaching"
         - "Worship, music, and inspirational specials"
-        - "Family-friendly and kids’ programming"
+        - "Family-friendly and kids' programming"
+---